-How to Mix a Bennett Cocktail
+How to make a Bennett cocktail

-Fill your cocktail shaker halfway with ice.
 After measuring out each ingredient, add it to your cocktail shaker.

-Step one: Gather the ingredient: dry gin, lime, simple syrup and Angostura bitters.
+Gather the ingredient: dry gin, lime, simple syrup and Angostura bitters.

-Step two: Measure out 4 ounces of gin.
+Measure out 4 ounces of gin.

-Step three: Squeeze 2 ounces of lime juice (approximately 2 limes) and cut a few lime wheels out of another lime.
+Squeeze 2 ounces of lime juice (approximately 2 limes) and cut a few lime wheels out of another lime.

-Step four: Measure out 2 ounce of simple syrup.
+Measure out 2 ounce of simple syrup.

 I know I’ve talked before about making my own simple syrup.
 Big surprise, I’m going to do it again.

 Homemade is less costly and tastes better.
 The end.